sagnik1-patra/Customer-Support-Call-Sentiment-Escalation-Predictor/README.md

-📞 CallSense — Customer Support Call Sentiment & Escalation Predictor 📌 Overview
+📞 CallSense — Customer Support Call Sentiment & Escalation Predictor.
+📌 Overview

 CallSense is an NLP pipeline that analyzes customer support call transcripts to: